 Health insurance in Costa Rica

 Under the Costa Rican private healthcare system, patients have the option of paying cash for their treatments or using insurance.
-For peace of mind, most expats opt for private health insurance so that any and all healthcare costs will be covered.
+For peace of mind, most expats opt for private health insurance to ensure all their healthcare costs are covered.

 Pharmacies and medicines in Costa Rica